You asked and we answered.

 1. Are market ranges going to be available?

-Yes, market ranges will be published online as part of a more comprehensive compensation management section on the Human Resources website.
+Yes, a draft of the market ranges is published as part of a more comprehensive compensation management section on the Human Resources website.

 2. Are we going to get raises if we switch?